 April 7 – All of the Holy Spirit lives in a Christian.
 Pray for a loosening of you and an energizing from Him.

 April 8 – King David was not allowed to build a house for God because he had shed blood (I Chronicles 28:3).
-But the body is temple of the Holy Spirit (1 Corinthians 6:19)… because God had shed blood.
+But the body is the temple of the Holy Spirit (1 Corinthians 6:19)… because God had shed blood – and God “built” the body.
 The things which are impossible with men are possible with God.
 (Jesus, in Luke 18:27).